easybuilders/easybuild-docs/docs/using-easybuild.md

     Modifying the software version does **not** trickle down the entire software stack, even when combined with `--robot`, since a software version is tied to a particular software package.

-## Overview of basic LMOD commands  {: #lmod_overview }
+## Overview of basic module commands  {: #module_cmds_overview }

-In case you are not familiar with using modules, here is a simple cheatsheet of most common LMOD commands used in combination with Easybuild:
+In case you are not familiar with using modules, here is a simple cheatsheet of most common module commands used in combination with Easybuild:

 *(`module avail`)* - list available modules for the current compiler/MPI